Lapin0t/phd-manuscript/main/02_games.typ

   $R^rel.r$ is transitive, then so is $itweq(R^rel.r)$. ]

 #proof[ Pose the following shorthands, respectively for "one step
-  sychnronization then weak bisimilarity" and for one-step unfolding of weak bisimilarity.
+  synchronization then weak bisimilarity" and for one-step unfolding of weak bisimilarity.

   #tom[Environnement notation ?]